-Such depictions have been around for centuries, likely stemming from observations made in nature: Take farmers, for instance, who were widely responsible for domesticating cats thousands of years ago.
+Such portrayals have been around for centuries, likely stemming from observations made in nature: Take farmers, for instance, who were widely responsible for domesticating cats thousands of years ago.
 Farmers observed barn cats drinking the dregs of cow’s milk and helped perpetrate the myth that milk is a necessary part of the feline diet.

 So, can cats drink milk?